 This is a longer-horizon discipline.
 It is harder to measure in the short term.
 It matters — but it operates on a different timeline and requires a different strategy than optimizing for today’s AI Search citations.

-The practical problem: Vendors apply all five of these terms, often interchangeably, to tools that may only address one of them — or one piece of one of them.
+Vendors apply all five of these terms, often interchangeably, to tools that may only address one of them — or one piece of one of them.
 A rank tracker is not a GEO tool.
 An entity-linking plugin does not influence LLM training data.
 A content brief generator does not optimize your site’s topical coherence for Google’s Helpful Content System.
 When you can’t tell the difference, you can’t spend the budget correctly.
+There is a deeper consequence too: when marketers can’t distinguish between these categories, they default to optimizing for whatever AI systems currently output — which is precisely the reverse engineering trap killing AI visibility for brands that should be leading their categories.

 1. Site-Wide Topical Coherence